 Indiana Statute of Limitations Laws Mean the Clock is Ticking for Filing a Claim

 Indiana has specific laws (statute of limitations) that dictate how much time you have until your car accident claim expires.
 If you're unaware of your cases's statute date, you risk having your claim expire, meaning you may never see any compensation.

 The statute of limitations surrounding your car accident claim depends on different factors, such as the date of when the accident happened.
 The best way to ensure your claim doesn't expire is to ask a qualified car accident attorney for assistance.

-Since 1936, Keller & Keller's attorneys have represented injured victims and their families throughout the entire state of Indiana.
-When you choose Keller & Keller to be your Indiana personal injury lawyer, you put the power of our qualifications, history, experience, and success on your side.
+We fight to win, and we've been doing so since 1936.
+Keller & Keller's car accident attorneys have represented injured victims and their families throughout the entire state of Indiana.
+As always, you're protected by our Zero Fee Guarantee, which means you pay nothing unless we win your case.
+Put the power of our qualifications, history, experience, and success on your side.

 Fill out our confidential, free contact form or call us at 1-800-253-5537 for a live consultation with one of our Indianapolis car accident attorneys.